Aston Martin Vantage (2005): GT3

-In 2011, Aston Martin unveiled the V12 Vantage GT3 as a replacement for the DBRS9 in the GT3 class segment.
-The V12 Vantage GT3 has a power output of 600 bhp and 700 Nm of torque, with a kerb weight of 1250 kg.
+In 2011, Aston Martin unveiled the V12 Vantage GT3 as a replacement for the DBRS9 in the Group GT3 class segment.
+The V12 Vantage GT3 has a power output of 625 bhp and 746 Nm of torque from the AM11 engine, with a kerb weight of 1250 kg.
+It raced successfully in domestic and international series for seven years until its last major event in February 2019 at that year's 2019 Bathurst 12 Hour, where it led until the final minutes against newer machinery, finishing in 2nd.
+The V12 Vantage GT3 was succeeded by the next-generation Vantage in 2019 with the Vantage AMR GT3.
+It is so far the last GT3 race car to utilize a V12 engine.